s-zeid/elements/index.md

   container engines.**

-* **Elements is not "enterprise-ready".**  It is designed for small-scale and mostly personal and development use cases.
+* **Elements is not "enterprise-ready".**  It is designed for small-scale containers and mostly personal, development, and end-user distribution use cases.

 * **Elements is not an orchestration engine.**  I do plan to add some support for pods, but this will be limited to shipping and running multiple